 Consolidated Freelance Writing Courses

 For over a year, I’ve offered two freelance writing courses – one simply to help people start SEO article-writing businesses, and one to help people build freelance writing businesses around their specific interests, talents and personalities.
-In November, while I was living in Lisbon, I rebranded both courses, because I no longer wanted to teach SEO writing.
+In November, while I was living in Lisbon, I rewrote and rebranded both courses, because I no longer wanted to teach SEO writing.
 It doesn’t fit with my brand or my values and I just didn’t enjoy teaching it all that much.

 But after that, the courses were much too similar and people had a lot of trouble deciding between them.
 Probably the most frequent question I got asked was ‘which of your freelance writing courses should I take?’
 So I’ve consolidated them, taking the best parts from both to create my best freelance writing course ever.